Lucia's Blog: 2022-06-26

 2 Timothy 2:1

 I have been reading and studying 2nd Timothy.
 It is such an encouraging message.
 I would like to write down my thoughts and consider them a personal letter.
-Paul begins this letter by reminding Timothy to reflect on his sincere faith taught by his mother Eunice, and his grandmother Lois, from a very young age.
+Paul begins this letter by reminding Timothy to reflect on the sincere faith taught by his mother, Eunice, and his grandmother, Lois, from a very young age.
 Timothy’s genuine faith is evident to Paul.
-Paul wrote this second letter to Timothy to encourage him to be strong in the Grace of God and to continue steadfastly amid apostasy and godlessness.
+Paul wrote this second letter to Timothy to encourage him to be strong in the Grace of God and continue steadfastly amid apostasy and godlessness.
 He urges Timothy to continue to hold on to ‘the faith’ and to be bold and prepared to teach the Word of God in all circumstances.

 In my previous study, “Run With Endurance,” I covered the 1st chapter of 2 Timothy (2 Timothy 1:8-18).
 In this 1st chapter, Paul speaks about our faith in difficult times.
 Paul instructs Timothy to have stronger faith and endure as a servant of God.
 He urges Timothy not to be ashamed of the Gospel during fearful and challenging times.
 He reminds Timothy of the Grace that is in Christ Jesus (2 Timothy 1:2).
 He compels him to be strong in that same Grace found in Christ when we obey the Gospel and are baptized for the forgiveness of our sins (Acts 2:38; Romans:3-6)God’s Grace motivates us to do what He wants us to do (1 Corinthians 15:10; 2 Corinthians 4:15).
 The more we understand God’s Grace, the more we will be grateful to Him for His Grace (2 Corinthians 4:15).
 The more we will commit to God’s Grace, and become stronger and mature as Christians (1 Peter 3:18).